apmoore1/bl-19-books/README.md

 1. For the 4 English Spacy models: [./benchmarking_spacy](./benchmarking_spacy/).
 In this analysis we also found how long the longest page is, based on number of characters, roughly 11,000 words.
 License of all spacy models is [MIT](https://opensource.org/licenses/MIT).
 2. For the FastText language identification small and large models: [./benchmarking_fasttext](./benchmarking_fasttext).
 License for all tested FastText models is [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

+Based on these performances we are going to use:

+1. Medium Spacy model for the NLP pipeline.
+2. Large FastText model for the language identification.

+In this project we are focusing on English text's therefore we are first going to process the text with the language identification model to find the English texts.
+For more details on how we processed the text using the language identification model see the [./language_identification folder](./language_identification).